YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that a local bitmap block was found corrupted in the global buffers.
 In the event that the message is followed by a GTMASSERT in the operator log, a dump-file/core may also be produced.

-Action: MUPIP RUNDOWN the indicated database and check for integrity errors, check for bitmap related errors and fix them before resuming operations on the database.
+Action: MUPIP RUNDOWN the indicated database and check for integrity errors and bitmap-related errors and fix them before resuming operations on the database.
 Report to your YottaDB support channel with the operator log information and dump- cores/files, if any.

 --------------------
 DBBMMSTR